 Inside leg: Pull your trousers up nice and neat and measure the inside leg down to however long you want your trews to be.
 (GNK Tip: There should be a minimum 10" difference in the measurement between inside and outside leg).

-Made-To-Measure Military Trews
+Measuring For Military Trews

 Waist: A neat measurement at belly button level.